simplevulnerabilitymanager/svm/README_en.md

 # Tools

-Simple Vulnerability Manager integrates with all the following external tools to be able to execute them quickly with a single click, which allows you to save time in the execution of the automated scans.
+Simple Vulnerability Manager integrates easily with the following list of external tools and It’s able to execute them quickly with a single click, allowing you to save time in the execution of the automated scans.

 **Web Scanner**